 E-Recovery is the data recovery application within the E-Prime suite of applications.
-In the event of early-terminated experiments, or lost or corrupted files, E-Recovery may be used to generate an E-Prime data file if the required TXT file is available (see E-RECOVERY: E-Recovery - Aborting an Experiment ).
+In the event of early-terminated experiments, or lost or corrupted files, E-Recovery may be used to generate an E-Prime data file if the required TXT file is available (see INFO: Conditional Exit (Graceful Abort) ).

 Versions of Windows provide varying methods of launching an application (e.g., Start Menu, Windows key, Shortcut/tile).

 In Windows 10, Open the Windows Start screen, and begin typing “E-Recovery”

 A Search window will open automatically as you type, and will list E-Recovery as soon as enough characters have been typed in to identify it.

 In the search results, click the application to launch it.